deep-projects/dvc-cc/README.md

 ![The DVC-CC-Logo](dvc_cc_logo.png)

-- TODO: SOME DESCRIPTION
+DVC-CC is a wrapper for using the tool [**D**ata **V**ersion **C**ontrol (DVC)](www.dvc.org) to make it possible to use DVC to run your script in a cloud.
+To make this idea possible, we wrote a script that is part of a docker image that can:

+1. download a git repository,
+2. download all required files with your DVC storage server,
+3. execute your script, and
+4. push the results to GIT and to your DVC storage server.

+To assign the right hardware for your need in the cloud, we use [**C**urious **C**ontainers (CC)](https://www.curious-containers.cc/).
+This Software runs on our cloud and manages the cloud.

-- TODO: GIF of how to use DVC-CC basic commands
+- TODO: GIF or/and YouTube of how to use DVC-CC basic commands

 ## Installation of DVC-CC